DuiyiDai/DuiyiDai.github.io/index.md

 Hi, I am a fourth-year PhD Candidate in Economics at the Department of Economics, University of Birmingham.

-My research interests are in the fields of macro economics, environment economics, uncertainty, and applying unstructured data with machine learning and deep learning techniques in economic studies.
+My research interests are in the fields of macro economics, environment economics, political economy, and using unstructured data to study a wide range of economics questions.

 You can find my CV [here](https://www.dropbox.com/scl/fi/eszny8a62u6040jvf3nm7/DuiyiDAI_CV.pdf?rlkey=5osli436d4h7s6ziqde3cq3rs&dl=0).